Loom (video game): Appearance in other media

 As was typical for LucasArts, several other games referenced the Loom characters and storyline.
-A likeness of Bishop Mandible's assistant Cob can be found inside the Scumm Bar in The Secret of Monkey Island (1990), dressed as a pirate with a badge on his shirt that says "Ask me about Loom", and will happily divulge marketing information when so asked.
+A likeness of Bishop Mandible's assistant Cob, spelled "Cobb" with an additional B, can be found inside the Scumm Bar in The Secret of Monkey Island (1990), dressed as a pirate with a badge on his shirt that says "Ask me about Loom", and will happily divulge marketing information when so asked.
 Cobb the pirate reappears Return to Monkey Island (2022), but has grown weary of people asking him about Loom over the years, and only does so again after much prodding.
+In the "Legend of Monkey Island" expansion for Sea of Thieves (2018), Cobb can once again be found at the Scumm Bar, and will repeat his speech about Loom if prompted.

 Monkey Island's protagonist, Guybrush Threepwood, can say "I'm Bobbin.
 Are you my mother?" on a number of occasions throughout the series, and in The Curse of Monkey Island (1997) can quip about Bobbin's relative obscurity.
 Monkey Island, Monkey Island 2 (1991), and Day of the Tentacle (1993) all include a credit for their respective seagulls as "Seagull appears courtesy of LOOM™".

 The player can kill the Loom seagull in the 1995 LucasArts game Full Throttle as well as its 2017 remake.
 A wooden statue in tribute to the "Looming Seagulls" can be found at the Scumm Bar in Return to Monkey Island.

 In the 256-color remake of Indiana Jones and the Last Crusade: The Graphic Adventure, a landscape painting in the vault of Brunwald Castle features a scene from Loom.
 The NES version of Maniac Mansion, released in September 1990, features a broken record titled The Soundtrack of Loom.

 Space Quest IV, a game released the following year by Sierra On-Line, makes light of Loom's criticisms by featuring a description of a video game named "BOOM" in the game's Radio Shock store: "The latest bomb from master storyteller Morrie Brianarty, BOOM is a post-holocaust adventure set in post-holocaust America after the holocaust.
 Neutron bombs have eradicated all life, leaving only YOU to wander through the wreckage.
 No other characters, no conflict, no puzzles, no chance of dying, and no interface make this the easiest-to-finish game yet!
 Just boot it up and watch it explode!"